ad1269/cs104/about.md

 ### Exams

 There will be one midterm and one final exam.
-There will be almost weekly quizzes.
+There will be five quizzes.

 ### Cheating